mackenzie4148/Titanic-example-data-analysis/README.md

 # Titanic-example-data-analysis
 Titanic example is an accessible approach to start the learning of Data analysis by using Python

-Indeed, many data sets that exist are, by and large, still somehow difficult for me to start since I don't have a solid python coding skills.
+Indeed, many data sets that exist are, by and large, still somehow difficult for me to start since I don't have solid python coding skills.
-I tried to use a comparatively small data to present a comprehensive use of data analysis codes in Python, basically, seven parts.
+When I was honing my code skills, I happened to find a small case pertaining to Titanic disaster and that's why I tried to use a comparatively small data to present a comprehensive use of data analysis codes in Python, basically, seven parts.

 Here is the index of my codes
 1.